-As described in the Compensation and Human Capital Management Committee Charter, the Compensation Committee is tasked with oversight of the Company's human capital management function, including policies and strategies regarding recruiting, selection, career development and progression, and diversity and employment practices.
+As described in the CHCM Committee Charter, the CHCM Committee is tasked with oversight of the development, implementation and effectiveness of our policies and strategies relating to human capital management function, including but not limited to policies and strategies regarding recruiting, selection, career development and progression, and diversity and employment practices.
 We believe we have a responsibility to foster a healthy, balanced, and ethical work environment for everyone in our organization through sound ethical and organizational governance, by promoting business ethics and integrity, and by embracing equality, diversity, and inclusion throughout our organization and even extending to the board room.
-For additional information, see "Environmental, Social & Governance Initiatives-Ethics & Corporate Responsibility" above.